DeimanteDav/Quiz-frontent/README.md

 ## Features

-- **User Authentication**: Secure user authentication system to protect user data and ensure a personalized experience.
+- **User Authentication:** Secure user authentication system to protect user data and ensure a personalized experience.
-- **Group Creation**: Create and manage quiz groups, fostering a sense of community among users.
+- **Group Creation:** Create and manage quiz groups, fostering a sense of community among users.
-- **Friendship**: Connect with other users, make friends, and enjoy the quiz experience together.
+- **Friendship:** Connect with other users, make friends, and enjoy the quiz experience together.
-- **Leaderboards**: Keep track of your performance and compete with others through interactive leaderboards.
+- **Leaderboards:** Keep track of your performance and compete with others through interactive leaderboards.
-- **Responsive Design**: The frontend is designed to provide a seamless experience across various devices.
+- **Responsive Design:** The frontend is designed to provide a seamless experience across various devices.
-- **SCSS Styling**: Stylish and maintainable stylesheets powered by SCSS for a customizable and organized design.
+- **SCSS Styling:** Stylish and maintainable stylesheets powered by SCSS for a customizable and organized design.
+- **Coins System:** Earn and utilize a coins system within the platform.
+    - **Coin Usage:**
+        - **Hints:** Spend coins to get helpful hints during quizzes.
+        - **Game Types:** Explore different game types by spending coins.
+- **Quiz Power-Ups:** Enhance the quiz experience with power-ups for added excitement.
+- **Quiz Statistics:** Track and view detailed statistics related to quiz performance.

 ## Getting Started